Sage-Bionetworks-IT/lambda-finops-cost-rules/README.md

 The CloudFormation template also outputs the origin URL behind the CloudFront distribution for debugging purposes.

 ### Response
-This lambda will produce the example output when provided with the example input and default parameters:
+This lambda will produce the example output when provided with the example external state and default parameters:

-#### Example Input
+#### Example External State
+The lambda queries two remote sources for their current state: the current chart of accounts from `lambda-mips-api` and current account tags from AWS Organizations.

 Example chart of accounts returned from `lambda-mips-api`:
 ```json
 [